 Orthopedic Residency Program

-The Ola Grimsby Institute has over a 40 year history of success in teaching Orthopedic Residency programs with a basis in manual therapy, offered throughout the U.S., Europe and Asia.
+The Ola Grimsby Institute has over a 45-year history of success in teaching Orthopedic Residency programs with a basis in manual therapy, offered throughout the U.S., South America, Europe, and Asia.
 The orthopedic residency program is accredited by the APTA through the ABPTFRE.
-All aspects of evaluation, soft tissue work, joint mobilization, spinal manipulation, exercise and education are thoroughly covered.
+All aspects of evaluation, soft tissue work, joint mobilization, spinal manipulation, exercise, and education are thoroughly covered.
 One-to-one clinical mentoring strengthens the resident’s experience beyond simple continuing education coursework or online lectures.
-The Orthopedic Residency can be completed two ways: On-Site Residency or Independent Study Residency.
+The Orthopedic Residency can be completed in two ways: On-Site Residency or Independent Study Residency.
 Strengths of the Orthopedic Residency program include a foundation in basic sciences and an evidence-based background in clinical practice.
-With an emphasis on differential diagnosis and critical thinking, the program takes you beyond simple classification system to determine diagnosis and intervention.
-Methods to improve clinical reasoning and problem solving which will assist with the development of a patient diagnosis as well as a plan of care.
+With an emphasis on differential diagnosis and critical thinking, the program takes you beyond a simple classification system to determine diagnosis and intervention.
+Methods to improve clinical reasoning and problem-solving will assist with the development of a patient diagnosis as well as a plan of care.
 Stop guessing and know exactly what you are treating and how you will impact the patient.
-Interventions taught will be manual therapy based with emphasis on soft tissue techniques, articulations (i.e. oscillations and stretch) joint mobilizations, extremity manipulation and spinal manipulation.
+Interventions taught will be manual therapy based with emphasis on soft tissue techniques, articulations (i.e. oscillations and stretch) joint mobilizations, extremity manipulation, and spinal manipulation.

-A significant strength of the program is an integrated exercise curriculum teaching specificity of exercise dosage, design and progression.
+A significant strength of the program is an integrated exercise curriculum teaching specificity of exercise dosage, design, and progression.
 This exercise curriculum has the foundation in Norwegian MET (Medical Exercise Therapy), taught in the US under the name Scientific Therapeutic Exercise Progressions (STEP).
-Learn how to apply evaluation, manual work and exercise for an optimal patient outcome.
-Signifiant strengths of this curriculum include individualized exercise dosage, design and progression.
+Learn how to apply evaluation, manual work, and exercise for an optimal patient outcome.

 How Can I Pay for Residency?